godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 There is already an [official demo](https://github.com/godotengine/godot-demo-projects/tree/master/compute/post_shader) so you can see how it works!

-* **Metal rendering driver [GH-88199](https://github.com/godotengine/godot/pull/88199)(Merged for 4.4)**
+* **Metal rendering driver [GH-88199](https://github.com/godotengine/godot/pull/88199) (Merged for 4.4)**

 This was a work in progress for much of the 4.3 release cycle and was finished slightly too late to include in 4.3.
 We merged it immediately for 4.4 so we can get widespread testing before release.
-Its ready to try in [4.4-dev1](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-1/) or later releases.
+It's ready to try in [4.4-dev1](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-1/) or later releases.

 Metal enhances both performance and stability on Apple silicon devices.
 Please test it out and let us know if you run into any issues!

-* **SDFGI refactor ([GH-86267](https://github.com/godotengine/godot/pull/86267)) (In progress)**
+* **SDFGI refactor / HDDAGI ([GH-86267](https://github.com/godotengine/godot/pull/86267)) (In progress)**

 This is still a work in progress, but results are already quite good.
 Both performance and quality are better than SDFGI.
 Juan still has many ideas he wants to apply, so this work may continue for some time before it is ready.